scpwiki/wikijump/docs/development.md

 Then install [Docker Compose](https://docs.docker.com/compose/).

+You will need to provide a `docker-compose.yaml` file to run Wikijump.
+The domains to be used, TLS certificates, and volumes will be set here.
+See `docker-compose.yaml.example` for what this file may look like.
+Additionally you will need to generate TLS certificates.

 Once those are configured, you can use the provided `docker-compose.yaml` file to get the containers started.
 The following will build all the images, and then run new containers with the prefix `wikijump`:

 ```